Rchit13/posture-aware-fall-detection/README.md

 Keypoint sequences were extracted from video frames using the [YOLOv8-Pose](https://docs.ultralytics.com/models/yolov8-pose/) model.
 The extracted (x, y, confidence) values were saved as CSVs.

-- Fall detection models use 12 keypoints (24 features per frame)
+- Each fall detection model uses 12 keypoints (24 features per frame)
-- Posture classifier uses 10 keypoints (20 features per frame)
+- The posture classifier uses 10 keypoints (20 features per frame)
-- Sequences are sampled as 60-frame (2 sec) and 30-frame (1 sec) windows respectively
+- Sequences are sampled as 60-frame (2 s) and 30-frame (1 s) windows respectively
 - Only keypoints with confidence > 0.2 were retained
+- All videos are publicly available and contain staged falls with participant consent

 ## Model Training